Updated: April 12, 2018

 Interesting how the dead pilot strapped himself out of his seat. 😉

 If you look closely you see a metallic shine/glance on the right picture.
 Right there would be the oxygen mask of the pilot.
 But it’s not a dead puppet now, it’s another stunt diver how uses a normal scuba regulator (the metallic glance).
-They couldn’t show that off course….so he changed to a new position where the scuba regulator can’t be seen to easy. (will show the stunt divers in the cockpit later on a picture)
+They couldn’t show that off course….so he changed to a new position where the scuba regulator can’t be seen too easily. (will show the stunt divers in the cockpit later on a picture)

 4) The life vest of Angelo is alive! 😉